Hi! I'm Christine Loff. I have been sewing since I was four.

 In 2008, I was diagnosed with breast cancer.
 At the beginning of 2009, I was scheduled for a major operation--a double mastectomy with reconstruction.
 I was in hospital for a week, and had to spend almost 5 months recuperating at home.

-However, I had received a new Basic Tyler when I got out of hospital, and there she was, sitting by my bed side, begging for clothes.
+However, I had received a new Tonner Basic Tyler Wentworth when I got out of hospital, and there she was, sitting by my bed side, begging for clothes.
 I decided sewing doll clothes was the ideal activity to spend my time on during recovery.
-And I discovered it was really fun and that I could use all my sewing and design skills on doll clothes! :-)
+And I discovered it was really fun and that I could use all my sewing and design skills on doll clothes.
+And dolls don't have fitting issues.
+They will cheerfully stand for hours in the all-together while you try on half sewn garments on them.
+And they don't complain about pins!

-I have put up this site to spread the word about how much fun it is to sew your own doll clothes.
+I have put up this site to help others learn how much fun it is to sew your own doll clothes.
 I hope you will learn a lot about sewing clothes for your fashion dolls and do come back to visit often.